-

 ```

-## Basic R Functions for Descriptive Statistics
+## From last week: Basic R Functions for Descriptive Stats

 - `mean()`: arithmetic average